QinlinChen/finj/README.md

 The monitor process will use `ptrace()` to watch the snapshot process and mock the syscalls from the snapshot process.
-For example, if a snapshot process writes a file, the monitor will swallow this write syscall and return a fake value to make the snapshot process believe the syscall succeeded.
-If the monitor cannot suppress any side effects of the syscalls from the snapshot process, e.g. the snapshot want to read a file but the monitor cannot mock the content of the file, it will kill the snapshot process.
+For example, if a snapshot process writes a file, the monitor will swallow this write syscall and return a fake value to make the snapshot process believes the syscall succeeded.
+If the monitor cannot suppress any side effects of the syscalls from the snapshot process, e.g., the snapshot wants to read a file but the monitor cannot mock the content of the file, it will kill the snapshot process.

 You can use `make` to build a dynamic library `libfinjcore.so` that contains